Canpake/Canpake.github.io/content/3-coding-techniques/using-libraries/_index.md

 ## Calling Functions from LibDQ

 The LibDQ functions are a bit more convoluted; these are stored as a static class already loaded by the site itself.
-Rather than the `use` command, this class is accessed to by using predefined function on the site: `_MD('lib_dq')`.
+Rather than the `use` command, this class is accessed by using predefined function on the site: `_MD('lib_dq')`.

-An example of how this is used might be more clear:
+An example is shown below, where the LibDQ `sigfig()` function is called several times.

 ```php
 // Round 429.972 to some number of significant figures